mina-gaid/airline-kpi-dashboard/README.md

 # Airline KPI Dashboard

-This project was made in calibration with six team members.
+This project was made and submitted in calibration with six team members for our college database module.

-Dashboard displays key business information from a data warehouse.
+The dashboard displays key business information from a data warehouse.

-Records were genrated using a Python script.
+Records are genrated using a Python script.

-Live demo of the application is available here: http://ariesair.azurewebsites.net
+A live demo of the application is available here: http://ariesair.azurewebsites.net

 ### Technologies Used